There is nothing that compares to a homemade vanilla custard. Velvety and smooth, serve it with fresh berries or cinnamon.

 - Sieve- If the mixture isn’t too thick, you can push it through a mesh sieve using the back of a spoon.
 This will smooth out lumps or leave the big, annoying ones right in the basket.

-You can also use other extracts and flavors like espresso, coffee or almond.
-After custard is complet, add freshly grated nutmeg or cinnamon.
+- Seasonings – You can use other extracts and flavors like espresso, coffee or almond.
+After custard is complete, add freshly grated nutmeg or cinnamon.
 Instead of butter, whisk in 1-2 tablespoons of bourbon.

 How to Make Frozen Vanilla Custard